DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 > you see a change from `[local]$` to `{{ site.workshop_host_prompt }}` and
 > disconnect when you see the reverse.
 {: .callout}

+keypoints:
+- To connect to a remote HPC system using SSH and a password, run `ssh yourUsername@remote.computer.address`.
+- To connect to a remote HPC system using SSH and an SSH key, run `ssh -i ~/.ssh/key_for_remote_computer yourUsername@remote.computer.address`.
+- Protect your SSH keys by managing them carefully!
+- 2-factor authentication is a way to help ensure a user's identity by requiring two forms of identity evidence.
+- {: .keypoints}